Fitbit Screen Replacement Cost UK 2026

 What guarantee comes with a Fitbit screen replacement?

-27 months — more than double the 12 months most independents offer.
+27 months — well over double the 12 months most independents stop at.

 Ready to send yours in?
 Book a Fitbit screen repair.